colindembovsky/ghes-az-func-ephemeral-runners/README.md

 This repo contains code for:
 1. An Azure function that can listen for `workflow_job` webhook events from a GHES instance.
 1. A workflow that can be configured in GHES to spin up ephemeral runners in Azure Container Instances (ACI) as well as tear down orphaned ACI.
+1. The steps that deploy (and clean up resources) are handled inside a workflow, so can easily be updated.

+> **Note**: The `PATs` that are used are VISIBLE as application settings on the Azure Function and inside the ACI containers.
+Make sure that you have proper RBAC configured for the Azure Function App as well as the ACI instances.
+Ideally, only administrators should be able to see these resources.

 ## Developing in CodeSpaces